THE EAST WINDOW

 St. Matthew’s symbol is the Face of a Man.

-St. Mark – he holds a crozier as Bishop of Alexandria.
+He holds a crozier as Bishop of Alexandria.
 The budding tree, butterflies and roses are symbolic of the Resurrection.

 Below – the Risen Lord.